-A background in art is highly recommended for any creative or art courses at the tertiary level.
-HL Art is an ideal springboard for careers in any creative field, including graphic, product, interior or any other design, illustration, animation, film, architecture, video game development, etc. Visual Arts is useful for students who are interested in careers that value unconventional thinking and innovation, such as research and development, marketing or computer programming.
+Visual Arts is useful for students who are interested in careers that value innovative thinking.
+A background in art is highly recommended for any creative or art courses at the college level.
+Visual Arts is an ideal springboard for careers in any field, including graphic, product, interior, ux and ui, or any other design, illustration, animation, film, architecture, video game development, marketing, and computer programming.